Precision Light Yield and Crosstalk Characterization for the SuperFGD scintillator cubes: Calculating the position of scintillator cubes

 Figure~\ref{fig:cubes_position} shows examples of reconstructed event distributions in the $(X, Y)$ plane for cubes 0, 5, and 26.
 The coordinates represent the interpolated positions of pion tracks at the center of the plane.
 Only events corresponding to straight-line tracks and simultaneous signals from all three associated fibers were included.

 The color scale indicates the number of events per bin.
 Clear clusters are observed, corresponding to the geometrical positions of the cubes within the detector volume.
-The borders of each cube were determined using a threshold on the number of entries per bin: the cube edges were defined as the regions where the count dropped below 80.
-This approach allowed for precise identification of cube positions and ensured that only events originating within well-defined cube boundaries were used for the subsequent light yield analysis.
+The boundaries of each cube were determined using a data-driven approach based on the event density distribution.
+In particular, all bins with occupancy above a threshold of 80 entries per bin were identified, and the cube boundary was defined as the smallest axis-aligned rectangle enclosing all such bins.
+The resulting boundary is therefore always rectangular by construction, and is shown as a red box in Figure~\ref{fig:cubes_position}.

 In addition to the central peak, a diffuse area with lower occupancy (typically below 40 events per bin) can be observed around some cubes.
-These regions are attributed to the optical crosstalk between neighboring cubes and will be discussed in more detail in Section~\ref{sec:Cross-talk}.
+These regions are attributed to the optical crosstalk between neighboring cubes and will be discussed in more detail in Section~\ref{sec:xTalk1D}.

+This approach provides robustness against statistical fluctuations and detector resolution effects while maintaining a well-defined geometrical region for further analysis.
+This procedure allows us to suppress low-occupancy regions while preserving a consistent geometrical definition of the cube size.
+The resulting boundaries are shown as red contours in Figure~\ref{fig:cubes_position}.

 This position identification procedure was applied uniformly to all 27 cubes under analysis.
 The use of a common binning scheme and alignment guarantees consistent treatment across the dataset, enabling quantitative studies of detector uniformity and signal response.